chef/automate/components/automate-chef-io/content/docs/ldap.md

 In this example output, the `username_attr` was set to `cnn` (not `cn`).

-Since there's no way for the LDAP integration to determine whether a configuration was _wrong_ or the provided user does not exist, the sign in UI can only assume that the credentials were invalid.
+Since there is no way for the LDAP integration to determine whether a configuration was _wrong_ or the provided user does not exist, the sign in UI can only assume that the credentials were invalid.